 2. How Long Does It Take to See Results?

+Micro needling when to see results?
 The initial skin tightening and pore reduction can be seen immediately after treatment.
-However, you won’t see your final results until four to six weeks after your anti-aging treatment.
+However, you won’t see your final microneedling results until four to six weeks after your anti-aging treatment.
 Both collagen production and cellular turnover are accelerated, but it still takes your body time to produce new, strong, healthy collagen.

 3. Does Treatment Hurt?

 It may seem intimidating to have your skin punctured by needles, especially if your face is being treated.
 But treatment is not painful at all because the needles used are so fine.

 More importantly, you won’t feel any discomfort during or after your treatment.
 We apply a numbing cream well in advance of the treatment.
 It usually takes between 30 and 60 minutes for the cream to take effect.